Majoring in Environmental Sciences

 What can I do with this major?

-ES students are well prepared not only for environmental careers, but also for careers in many different areas.
+ES students are well prepared for environmental work as well as careers in many different areas.
 Every year, ES graduates pursue a variety of opportunities including working for the government, working in non-government or non-profit agencies, and working in the private sector.
 Many students also attend graduate school in academia (M.S. or Ph.D. programs) or in medicine, law, and other professional programs.
 The rigor and flexibility of the ES major allow students to adapt their coursework to best meet their career goals.

 Declaring the major